freezy/dmd-extensions/README.md

 At the next start, ZeDMD will display the IP address it obtained from you WiFI network in the top left corner.
 This address has to be added as `wifi.address` to `DmdDevice.ini`.

-**ZeDMD will store the credentials internally!
-So ensure to erase them using of the processes above before giving your ZeDMD to someone else!**
+**ZeDMD will store the WiFi credentials internally!
+So ensure to erase them using one of the processes described above before giving your ZeDMD to someone else!**

 ### Colorization